pavanpreet-gandhi/kirtan-net/readme.md

 # KirtanNet
-A data driven exploration and heuristic based into the musical dynamics of kirtan.
+A data driven exploration and heuristic based into the musical dynamics of kirtan - and computational music theory in general.

 ## Definitions